 6.4 A summary table of our performance can be found in Appendix A of the APR.
-Of the 12 ranked indicators, 6 are ranked 'Good', while 5 are 'Fair' and 1 is in 'need of improvement'.
+Of the 12 ranked indicators, 10 are ranked 'Good', while 2 are 'Fair' and none are in 'need of improvement'.

-Number of indicators Welsh Government target has been set and our performance is 'good' 6 Welsh Government target has been set and our performance is 'fair' 5
+Number of indicators Welsh Government target has been set and our performance is 'good' 10 Welsh Government target has been set and our performance is 'fair' 2 Welsh Government target has been set and our performance 'needs 0 improvement'